christofmuc/KnobKraft-orm/adaptions/Adaptation Programming Guide.md

 so basically we split the data or messages parameter into individual messages with the function presented below, and then count that we received exactly 1 header, 1 footer, 1 common and 4 operator messages.
 Those 7 messages together will then be stored as one patch in the Orm's database.

-Here is the splitSysexMessage function used:
+Here is the splitSysexMessage function used, you can also use it from the common Python package knobkraft found in the adaptation folder:

     def splitSysexMessage(messages):
         result = []